-This map visualises the correlation between the market uptake of electrically-chargeable vehicles (ECVs) and GDP per capita for each EU member state plus Norway and Switzerland.
+This map visualises the correlation between the market uptake of electrically-chargeable vehicles (ECVs) and GDP per capita for each of the 28 EU member states plus Norway and Switzerland.

-- Almost half of all EU member states (13 in total) have an ECV market share of 0.5% or lower.
+- Half of all 28 EU member states have an ECV market share of 0.75% or lower.

-- ECV market share of 5 biggest EU car markets in 2016:
+- ECV market share of the 5 biggest EU car markets

 - Germany, 1.6% of the 3,441,262 cars cars sold in 2017

 - United Kingdom, 1.9% of the 2,540,617 cars sold in 2017